 Geologists often suggest that mountains still exist because the uplift is constantly renewing them from below.
 Although mountains are rising, the process of uplift and erosion could not continue long without eradicating the layers of the geologic column contained in them.
-Just one complete episode of uplift and erosion of the sedimentary layers, some of which, however, would have to be uplifted from their location below sea level, would eliminate them.
-Present erosion rates would quickly remove the sediments of Earth's mountain ranges as well as elsewhere, yet sediments from young to old are still well represented.
+Just one complete episode of uplift and erosion of the sedimentary layers, some of which however would have to be uplifted from their location below sea level, would eliminate them.
+Present erosion rates would quickly remove the sediments of the earth's mountain ranges as well as elsewhere, yet sediments from young to old are still well represented.
 In the context of long geologic ages and rapid erosion rates, the renewal of mountains by uplift does not seem to be a solution.
-For further discussion see Roth (1998, p 263-266).
+For further discussion see Roth (1998, pp. 263-266).

-Bruhn AF.
+- Bruhn, A.F.
 1962.
 Southern Utah's land of color.
-Bryce Canyon Natural History Association and Zion Natural History Association.
+Bryce Canyon Natural History Association and Zion Natural History Association. - Dott, R. H., Jr. and R. L. Batten.

-Dott RH, Jr, Batten RL.
 1988.
 Evolution of the earth.
 4th ed.
-NY: McGraw-Hill Book Co.

-Garrels RM, Mackenzie FT.
+New York, St. Louis, and San Francisco: McGraw Hill Book Co. - Garrels, R. M., and F. T. Mackenzie.
 1971.
 Evolution of sedimentary rocks.
-NY: W. W. Norton and Co.
+New York: W. W. Norton and Co. - Gilluly, J. 1968.

-Gilluly J. 1968.
 Principles of geology.
-San Francisco: W. H. Freeman.

-Gilluly J. 1955.
+W. H. Freeman, San Francisco. - Gilluly, J. 1955.
 Geologic contrasts between continents and ocean basins.
-In: Foldervaart A, editor.
+In: Poldervaart, A., editor.
 Crust of the earth.
-Geological Society of America Special Paper 62:7-18.
+Geological Society of America Special Paper 62:7-18. - Gregory, H. E. 1963.

-Gregory FIE.
-1963.
 Kanab: the southern gateway to Utah.
 Utah Geological and Mineralogical Survey Bulletin 49.

-Gregory HE.
-1917.
+Gregory, H. E. 1917.
 Geology of the Navajo country.
-US Geological Survey Professional Paper 93.

-- Roth AA.
-1998.
-Origins: linking science and Scripture.
-Hagerstown, MD: Review and Herald Publishing Association. - Schumm SA.
-1963.
+U.S. Geological Survey Professional Paper 93. - Roth, A. A. 1998.
+Origins: Linking Science and Scripture.
+Hagerstown, Maryland, Review and Herald Publishing Association. - Schumm, S. A. 1963.
 The disparity between present rates of denudation and orogeny.
 Shorter contributions to general geology.
-US Geological Survey Professional Paper 454-H. - Webb RH, Smith SS, McCord VAS.
+U.S. Geological Survey Professional Paper 454-H. - Webb, R. H., S. S. Smith, and V. A. S. McCord.
 1991.
 Historic channel change of Kanab Creek, Southern Utah and Northern Arizona, Monograph No. 9.
-Grand Canyon, Grand Canyon Natural History Association.
+Grand Canyon: Grand Canyon Natural History Association.